getbraincloud/braincloud-docs/docs/api/2_capi/leaderboard/getplayerscores.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-leaderboardId | The leaderboard to retrieve the score from versionId | The version of the leaderboard
+leaderboardId | The leaderboard to retrieve the score from. versionId | The version of the leaderboard.
+Use -1 to specify the currently active leaderboard version. maxResults | The maximum number of player scores to retrieve.